zizisoft/gitlock/README.md

 gitlock verify <commit>
 ```

-Verify the locks (including signatures and timestamps) of the current commit, all commits from HEAD to first, or the specified commit.
+Verify the locks (including signatures and timestamps) of the current commit, or all commits from HEAD to first, or the specified commit.

 Synopsis 6: